kangmintong/C-RAG/README.md

-# C-RAG: Certified Generation Risks for Retrieval-Augmented Language Models
+# C-RAG: Certified Generation Risks for Retrieval-Augmented Language Models [ICML 2024]

 We provide the implementation of [C-RAG](https://arxiv.org/abs/2402.03181) in this repositary.